rpd123/chess-robot/README.md

 # chess-robot

-For the Android /GUI version see the instructions in the versiongui directory.
+For the Android/GUI version see the instructions in the versiongui directory.

 3D printed chess robot, Python code for Raspberry Pi, other Linux or Windows PC.
 New users should use version 2.